ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Adapter for JDBC User's Manual.md

 #### Installation JRE

-jdbcAdapter is an application program running in JRE 7 or above versions; thus, JRE 7 or higher version should be installed in which jdbcAdapter will be performed.
+jdbcAdapter is an application program running in JRE version 7 or later; thus, JRE 7 or later version should be installed in which jdbcAdapter will be performed.

-If the JDBC driver for the remote database to which jdbcAdapter will connect is running on  JRE version 7 or above, a version of the JRE compatible to the JDBC driver should be installed.
+If the JDBC driver for the remote database to which jdbcAdapter will connect is running on  JRE version 7 or later, a version of the JRE compatible to the JDBC driver should be installed.

 After installing JRE, environment variables, such as JAVA_HOME and CLASSPATH should be installed.
 The following is an example of specifying environment variables for JRE in UNIX operation system.